MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

 ```

 Wait!
 There is no sendUsername method!
 Take a minute to implement a method stub called sendUsername.

+Since we are instantiating the chat room inside of itself we can get rid of our chat room instantiation that we declared up above

 [solution]
 ``` swift